Elliot Mintz: John Lennon and Yoko Ono

-Though not in a professional capacity, since the death of Lennon, Mintz has acted as a spokesperson for the Lennon estate.
-In addition, while sifting through Lennon's belongings, he discovered hundreds of unreleased tape recordings including half-finished new songs, early versions of famous hits, and idle thoughts.
+Since the death of Lennon, Mintz has acted as a spokesperson for the Lennon estate.
+While sifting through Lennon's belongings, he discovered hundreds of unreleased tape recordings including half-finished new songs and early versions of famous hits.
 Beginning in 1988, he hosted a weekly syndicated radio series based upon these recordings called The Lost Lennon Tapes, which was broadcast for about four years.
 After the show came to an end, Mintz began hosting the spinoff radio program The Beatle Years.
-Mintz has appeared in feature documentaries about Lennon and Yoko Ono, including The U.S. vs. John Lennon, Imagine: John Lennon and The Real Yoko Ono.
+Mintz has appeared in feature documentaries about Lennon and Yoko Ono, including Imagine: John Lennon, The U.S. vs. John Lennon and The Real Yoko Ono.
 In 1985, he was a technical advisor on the television film John and Yoko: A Love Story.
-He also authored an essay about his relationship with them published in 2005 in a book entitled Memories of John Lennon.
+He also authored an essay about his relationship with them published in a 2005 book entitled Memories of John Lennon.
+In October 2024 Mintz published a memoir We all shine on: John, Yoko and me.